matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 (I secretly think these are all great reasons)

-^ Don't use these to try and convince your boss to let you do something in Go
+^ Don't use these to try and convince your boss to let you do something in Go.
+I've spent a few years talking to people in to Go community...

 ---